is a human right.

 Health is foundational and informs our region’s potential.
 We are an intersectoral network dedicated to achieving health equity and equality in the Americas, especially for those groups living in contexts of vulnerability.

 We commit to a human rights and social determinants approach to health.

 We monitor health equity for you.
 For your children.
 For your country.
 For a region unified by health.

 You have a right to wellbeing.
-Build a healthy region with us: Join our movement.
+Build a healthy region with us.